AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 ### Asset Card {#asset-card}

 In Content Hub UI, the asset-level view displays the **Asset Card** of approved assets.
 The Asset Card displays the key asset details for the users.
 The Asset Card has asset thumbnail, asset metadata and other actionable options.
-The Content Hub administrators add the metadata fields at the repository level to display the metadata name and its metadata value in all assets' Asset Card at Once.
-The Asset Card accepts six metadata fields.
-The metadata field includes metadata name and metadata property.
-Asset Card displays the metadata and its metadata value.
-Administrator specifies the metadata name and map it to the right metadata property.
-The metadata property renders a metadata value in the Asset Card.
-The metadata property is linked to the properties of the asset, therefore the rendered metadata value varies across all Asset Cards.
-For example, administrators add a metadata, **Licensed** in the Asset Card and map this **Licensed** metadata to the correct metadata property.
-All Asset Cards on the Content Hub UI display this **Licensed** metadata and its metadata value (**Yes** or **No**).
-In this example, Assets having a license displays **Yes** in the Asset Card while the assets without license displays **NO**.

 ![Asset properties on Content Hub](/help/assets/assets/metadata-on-asset-card.png)